-Rashford to consider shoulder surgery after Euro 2020
+Rashford To Consider Shoulder Surgery After Euro 2020

 Rashford has been playing through the pain barrier since suffering a muscle tear of his left shoulder against Arsenal last November.

-The 23 year-old, who scored 21 goals and provided 15 assists in all competitions for the Red Devils last season, could go under the knife ahead of the 2021-2022 campaign.
+The 23-year-old, who scored 21 goals and provided 15 assists in all competitions for the Red Devils last season, could go under the knife ahead of the 2021-22 campaign.

+Rashford said: "It's either an operation or I don't get an operation.

 "I am fully concentrated on here.
 When the tournament is finished, then I will ask the question."